rindeal/libfprint-vfs_proprietary-driver/README.md

 Not to mention the inherent risks of loading a closed-source proprietary library into the calling process' memory space.

-So what I did in this project was to separate the proprietary binaries completely by creating a dedicated process which loads the proprieatry library and the just sends back the scanned image via a pipe.
+So what I did in this project was to separate the proprietary binaries completely by creating a dedicated process which loads the proprietary library and then just sends back the scanned image via a pipe.
 This way both binary components (the lib and the daemon) can be sanitized, sandboxed, whatever, ....

 I also brought this driver up the spec for the latest libfprint API which was introduced with v0.8.0.